Run the Hill by guest blogger Michele Risser

-Do you like email – I don’t so much.
+Do you like email?
+I don’t like it so much.

 What do you think about the box that reads: If you are new you might want to consider adding me onto your email subscription?
 I wish someone would explain that to me.
 I personally don’t like email so much.

 I do all of my communicating between my friends on facebook.
 What am I going to do with a HUGE list of emails?
 Sell them to marketers?
 No. Why?
 So they can send me junk mail that I trash?

 I’m not going there.
 Am I wrong in thinking if someone wants to see what I am up to they can go to my site or drop me a line?
 People know how to bookmark, don’t they?
 Argh.

 The first week I was blogging I added myself as a subscribe to my newsfeed by email button.
 I kept getting letters from myself and it was awful.

 Reach for the moon.
 If you don’t make it at least your are somewhere amongst the stars.

 Have a great day and thanks for visiting.